MaggieJian/Final-AI-Coursework/README.md

 # Title question

+We will use IRIS software for surface classification of SEA ICE/LAND, aiming to create ingest satellite imagery within the IRIS framework to help them create semi-supervised classified imagery. [input the goal sentence].
 The purpose of this repository is to provide access to the relevant code, ipynb files, figures and versions for a project as part of an assignment for the module GEOL0069.
-We will use IRIS software for surface classification of SEA ICE/LAND, aiming to create ingest satellite imagery within the IRIS framework to help them create semi-supervised classified imagery.

 Methodology: